WebThingsIO/serial-prober-node/README.md

 {
   name: 'name of prober',
-  baudRate: 9600, // baud rate used to talk to device in question
+  baudRate: 9600, // baud rate used to talk to device in question allowAMASerial : false, // to enable use of AMA serial port
   probeCmd: [0xc0, 0x0d], // array of bytes to send as a probe
   probeRsp: [0xx0, 0d0d], // expected response
   filter: [               // array of filter objects